 The United States is home to over 47 million immigrants from all over the world and has the largest immigrant population in the world.
 The US has multicultural and diverse communities within all 50 states (Alaska and Hawaii were the last states added in 1959) with plenty of educational, job, business and investment opportunities.

-It’s one of only 3 dozen countries in the world where a child born in the US, is automatically granted citizenship by birth, unless the parent was a diplomat or other recognized government official from a foreign country.
+It’s one of only 3 dozen countries in the world where a child born in the country is automatically granted citizenship by birth, unless the parent was a diplomat or an other recognized government official from a foreign country.
 A US citizen is granted all the civic rights and freedoms guaranteed by the US Constitution.